WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

 - Watch out for **spider traps** – websites that sole purpose is to trap your crawler in an infinite loop.
 One solution to this problem is to ignore URLs X characters long or more.

 - The system has to be extendable.
 You might need to add support for different file extensions later on!

+## Chapter 10: Design a notification system

+Notification systems are inherently complex due to different factors.

+- Notification could be delivered by email, push, or SMS message.

+- You have to gather contact information that relates to the notification.

+- In most systems, users can opt out of the notifications.

+To ensure scalability author suggests using multiple notification servers (an API to send notifications).
+The notification servers push messages to the outbound queues.
+Notification workers pull from the queues and process the notification.
+These components could be replaced by APIGW, SQS, and SNS in AWS land.

+- DLQ to handle errors.

+- Rate limiting (either on the API level or the workers level) to ensure we do not spam the user.

+- Dedupe mechanism (`messageDeduplicationId` in SQS?).
+TIL that SQS has an option to automatically dedupe messages by computing the SHA-256 hash of the body (regular queue).

+Realistically, you will also need to implement an analytics piece of the system.
+The notification system that does not deliver any open-rate metrics is useless.

+- For **email, SES provides basic open-rate metrics**.

+- You are out of luck for **push and SMS as SNS does not provide any open rate metrics**.
+While your app could listen to _push-click_ events, I'm not sure how to track the open rate of SMS messages.